 Spend some time getting acquainted with who you are today, and start dating yourself before you begin dating other people.
 Take yourself out to a fancy dinner, explore a new city, or go and visit a local gallery or exhibition that interests you.
 The more confident you feel inside, the more confident you’ll appear on the outside.

 When you’re married and kids are on the scene, your hobbies and interests often get put on the back burner, and you can begin to lose a sense of who you are without this other person.
 Taking time to explore your passions will help you gain a new lease of life, and it might even lead you to your next relationship.

 Take a dance class, start playing an instrument, take photography lessons, go to a cooking class, try yoga, or go rock climbing—there are endless new things you can try, and who knows what you’ll end up enjoying.

 7. Spend time with other singles.

 If all your current friends are settled or married, you need to start getting out there and making some new friends.
 You’ll struggle to meet someone if you’re only ever hanging out with your married friends and their children.

-Trying out new hobbies is a great way to meet single people of a similar age who are at the same stage of life as you, and get you out into the social scene after work and on the weekends.
+Trying out new hobbies is a great way to meet single men or women of a similar age who are at the same stage of life as you, and get you out into the social scene after work and on the weekends.
 Remember, you won’t meet someone sitting at home on the sofa.